hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/373_work_without_motive.md

 good, and thus a great calamity would have fallen on the country.
 The government of the country would have been usurped by a body of proud unrighteous kings, to the great misfortune of the people.
-Similarly, Shri Krishna killed Kamsa, Jarâsandha, and others who were tyrants, but not a single one of his deeds was done for himself.
+Similarly, Shri Krishna killed Kamsa, Jarāsandha, and others who were tyrants, but not a single one of his deeds was done for himself.
 Every one of them was for the good of others.
 We are reading the Gita by candle-light, but numbers of insects are being burnt to death.
 Thus it is seen that some